What BigLaw Associates Do: Daily Work & Career Path Guide

 Quick Answer

-BigLaw associates handle sophisticated transactions and litigation with significant client responsibility, billing 1,900-2,400+ hours annually.
+BigLaw associates handle sophisticated transactions and litigation with significant client responsibility, with billable targets that typically run about 1,900-2,100 hours (some firms require as much as ~2,400) and total hours worked higher still.
 Work varies dramatically by practice area, from M&A due diligence to complex commercial litigation, with clear advancement tracks to counsel and partnership.

 Core Responsibilities by Practice Area